Minsk Family Travel Guide

 Gorky Central Children's Park

-All ages Free entry; rides $1-3 each Half day
+All ages Free entry, rides cost extra Half day

 All ages Free 1-2 hours